Blog · Review Essay · Last reviewed June 25, 2026

 The strongest reading is structural without being sloppy.
 Algorithms matter.
 Data matters.
 Interface design matters.
 So do advertising markets, legal accountability, labor, civil rights, media ownership, school practice, public libraries, and the unequal power to repair one's public representation.

-For this site, the book is a guide to false neutrality.
+The book is a guide to false neutrality.

 Modern knowledge systems often gain authority by disappearing as systems.
 A search result looks found.
 A model answer looks generated from nowhere in particular.
 A dashboard looks like measurement.
 A score looks like an assessment.
 In each case, a chain of human and institutional decisions can be hidden behind a clean surface.